luke2m/lukesempire-gitlab-mirror/_posts/2021-01-05-Cursor-Styles.md

 title: Cursor Styles
 description: See all the cursor styles and compatibility.
 ---
 Hover over the following to see the cursor types that you can define in CSS.
-The list of them is from w3schools.
 I started a list of compatibility at the bottom.